BudacaB/java-course/Old/notes.md

 - each enum constant is declared as public static final field
 - no public constructor for the class - can't create new enum constants at runtime
 - provides both an equals() and toString()

+Inheritance2
+- a Java class can inherit from only one superclass
+- if you dont explicitly extend a superclass when you create a class, the new class will inherit from the java.lang.Object
+- a class declard as 'final' can't be extended - also allows the compiler to perform some optimizations

+Casting
+- a variable can refer to an object of its type, or a subclass type - e.g. Person p = new Employee();
+    - the Employee object returned by the 'new' operator is implicitly cast (upcast) to a Person before the assigment takes place
+    - upcasting - casting a subclass object up to its superclass datatype
+    - this cast works because any field or method you may try to access through the superclass variable is guaranteed to exist in the subclass
+- downcasting - explicitly casting a superclass to be a subclass will only work if the superclass variable references a subclass object
+    - e.g.:
+    Person p = new Employee();
+    Employee e = (Employee) p;

+    - if p doesn't refer to an Employee (or one of its subclasses), a ClassCastException will be thrown, e.g.:
+    Person p = new Person();
+    Employee e = (Employee) p;

+    - use the instanceof operator to avoid that exception if (p instanceof Employee) {
+        Employee e = (Employee) p;
+    }

+Method overloading
+- two methods with the same name but diff param types or number of params

+Method overriding
+- two methods with the same name and the same params
+- one method is in a superclass and the other is in a subclass
+- a subclass can define a method that overrides a method in the superclass
+- the subclass method must have the same signature as the superclass method
+- @Override annotation - makes sure we override correctly - spelling etc.
+- the subclass method mustn't be less accessible than the superclass method
+- a 'final' method can't be overridden by a subclass